MattM164/No-Video-Audio/README.md

 # No-Video-Audio
+Matthew Mulholland
-Removes audio from video file
+Removes audio from video file.
+That's it.